-Eventually I was hired.
-I was thankful to be employed, even with the paltry salary.
+Eventually a job came through.
+Despite the paltry salary, I was thankful to be employed.
 Anything was good enough at that point.
-Perhaps that’s how we get sucked into the void.
+Perhaps that’s how we get sucked onto the hamster wheel.
 There was a silver lining.
 The company aligned with my interests and studies.
 With my foot in the door, I’d put in my time and progress into other more rewarding and fulfilling roles, even transfer to an international office.
 Our office was young, social, and well-travelled.
 They were exactly who I needed and wanted in my life.

 And that’s when I let myself consider falling in love again.

 Gradually, we began to get to know each other, this concrete jungle and I. During the winter we hibernated; cozy nights in, sharing stories, playing games, drinking wine, and laughing for hours.
 On hot summer weekends we galivanted on bikes and foot and the infamous TTC.
 We explored new neighbourhoods, and returned often to savour those that tasted best.